Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 ![](img/save-method-3.png)

 #### Summary
 That's it!
-We received the request at the Back End, validated the token, performed appropriate action based on the result, and returned our response to the Front End.
+We received the request at the back-end, validated the token, performed appropriate action based on the result, and returned our response to the front-end.

-Now the last thing to do is to test, test, and test some more our Forn End and the Back End together.
+Now the last thing to do is to test, test, and test some more our Forn End and the back-end together.

 And to modify to suit your needs.